bitcoin-sydney/socratic/README.md

 If you'd like to discuss a topic at the next meeting please make a pull request (log in to GitHub and click edit button at the top right of this page) or open an issue.

+You can find IRC logs of a selection of previous meetings here: https://diyhpl.us/wiki/transcripts/sydney-bitcoin-meetup/

 ## Meetings

 ### 2021-08